genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 </style>

 <pre><code>$ ./bridge.sh show
-bridge0 <b class="gr">32768</b>.<b class="bl">02:00:90:00:0b:0b</b> desig root 32768.02:00:90:00:07:0b cost 2000
+bridge0 <b class="gr">32768</b>.<b class="bl">02:00:80:00:0c:0b</b> desig root 32768.02:00:80:00:08:0b cost 2000
-  epair0a  proto rstp  id 128.6   cost   2000:       root / forwarding
+  epair0a  proto rstp  id 128.7   cost   2000:       root / forwarding
-  epair2b  proto rstp  id 128.11  cost   2000: designated / discarding
+  epair2b  proto rstp  id 128.12  cost   2000:  alternate / discarding

-bridge1 <b class="gr">32768</b>.<b class="bl">02:00:90:00:07:0b</b> [root]
+bridge1 <b class="gr">32768</b>.<b class="bl">02:00:80:00:08:0b</b> [root]
-  epair0b  proto rstp  id 128.7   cost   2000: designated / forwarding
+  epair0b  proto rstp  id 128.8   cost   2000: designated / forwarding
-  epair1a  proto rstp  id 128.8   cost   2000: designated / forwarding
+  epair1a  proto rstp  id 128.9   cost   2000: designated / forwarding

-bridge2 <b class="gr">32768</b>.<b class="bl">02:00:90:00:09:0b</b> desig root 32768.02:00:90:00:07:0b cost 2000
+bridge2 <b class="gr">32768</b>.<b class="bl">02:00:80:00:0a:0b</b> desig root 32768.02:00:80:00:08:0b cost 2000
-  epair1b  proto rstp  id 128.9   cost   2000:       root / forwarding
+  epair1b  proto rstp  id 128.10  cost   2000:       root / forwarding
-  epair2a  proto rstp  id 128.10  cost   2000: designated / discarding
+  epair2a  proto rstp  id 128.11  cost   2000: designated / forwarding
 </code></pre>

 While MAC address is normally unique and not user-configurable, bridge priority is meant to be configured by administrator.

-But recommended default of the bridge priority is 32768 and FreeBSD's if_bridge is no exception.
+However, recommended default of the bridge priority is 32768 and FreeBSD's if_bridge is no exception.
 So without explicit configuration, bridge priorities could be the same across all bridges in a network.
 In that case, a bridge with the smallest MAC address is elected as a root bridge.
 This is effectively a random selection process.

 To avoid this, it is said that network administrators should set bridge priority of the candidate root bridge lower than other ordinary bridges.

 Because I didn't do that in the previous example, all bridges had the same priority value 32768 and bridge1, which happened to have the lowest MAC address among three became the root bridge.

+![3-bridge topology. bridge1 became a root](/images/learning-stp/rstp-3b-r1.jpg)

-Note that MAC addresses are drastically shortened to 2-digit number (it's a hexadecimal actually) on the visualization app for brevity.
+Note that MAC addresses are shortened to 2-digit hexadecimal numbers on the visualization app for brevity.
 They only represent relative magnitude among the bridges.
-Actual MAC address can be seen in a popup which appears by putting your mouse cursor over a bridge.
+Actual MAC address can be seen in a popup which appears by putting mouse cursor over a bridge.

-![3-bridge topology. bridge1 became a root](/images/learning-stp/rstp-3b-r1.jpg)

 Now let's try to make bridge0 a root bridge by configuring its bridge priority to a smaller value.
 Bridge priority can be changed with omnipotent ifconfig command.
-Here I set bridge0's priority to 4096 [^3].
+Here I set bridge0's priority to the smallest possible value, 0 [^3].

 [^3]: Actually a bridge priority can be only a multiple of 4096 between 0 and 61440.
 ```
-$ sudo ifconfig bridge0 priority 4096
+$ sudo ifconfig bridge0 priority 0
 ```

 Change of bridge priority caused another election process and bridge0 became a new root bridge.